 We were having lunch at a former cattle ranch located in the highlands of Santa Cruz, and unlike the sometimes barren-feeling islands and coastal areas, the highlands are full of verdant foliage.
 It’s also where the most amount of giant tortoises roam in their original natural habitat.

 Thanks to aggressive breeding programs and conservation efforts, the Galápagos tortoises are on the rebound.
 Overhunting in the past two centuries nearly decimated the population of these lumbering giants; once, more than 250,000 tortoises called the Galápagos Islands home.
-That number dropped to a terrifying 15,000, but thanks to breeding programs and education, the numbers have increased to 35,000 today.
+That number dropped to a terrifying 15,000, but thanks to breeding programs and education, the numbers have increased dramatically today.

 With only 35 guests aboard, the Santa Cruz II was my floating home away from home, and with stellar cuisine and a staff of highly-educated naturalists and cruise leaders, I couldn’t imagine a better way to explore a location that ranks high on many people’s bucket list.